[Linux 101] The Terminal: Don’t Be Afraid of the Dark

 Let’s keep these tips between us.

 1. Tab Autocomplete (Magic Key) Don’t type long filenames manually.
-Just type the first few letters and hit TAB.
+Just type the first few letters and hit TAB key.

 $ cd /home/my_family/first_f [TAB]